EXPLAINER: What's behind Indonesia's deadly soccer match? - WHIZ News

-JAKARTA, Indonesia (AP) — Violence and a deadly stampede that erupted following a domestic league soccer match Saturday night marked another tragedy in Indonesian football.
-Here’s a look at how the chaos occurred and what is being done to prevent future incidents.
+JAKARTA, Indonesia (AP) — Violence, tear gas and a deadly crush that erupted following a domestic league soccer match Saturday night marked another tragedy in Indonesian football.
+Here’s a look at how the chaos occurred and what is being done to prevent future incidents:

 HOW DID THE CHAOS OCCUR?